docker/docs/ee/dtr/index.md

 ## Efficiency

-DTR is able to reduce the amount of bandwidth used when pulling Docker images by [caching images closer to users](admin/configure/deploy-caches/index.md). in addition, DTR can [clean up unreferenced manifests and layers](admin/configure/garbage-collection.md).
+DTR is able to reduce the bandwidth used when pulling Docker images by [caching images closer to users](admin/configure/deploy-caches/index.md).
+In addition, DTR can [clean up unreferenced manifests and layers](admin/configure/garbage-collection.md).

 ## Built-in access control

-DTR uses the [same authentication mechanism](https://docs.docker.com/ee/ucp/#built-in-security-and-access-control) as the Universal Control Plane, with which users can be managed manually or synchronized from LDAP or Active Directory.
-DTR employs [Role Based Access Control](admin/manage-users/index.md) (RBAC), which allow the implementation of fine-grained access control policies for Docker images.
+As with Universal Control Plane (UCP), DTR uses [Role Based Access Control (RBAC)](admin/manage-users/index.md), which allows you to manage image access, either manually, with LDAP, or with Active Directory.

 ## Security scanning